abdunazarovs/abdunazarovs/README.md

 <br clear="both">

 <h5 align="left">Hi !
-My name is Abdunazar and I'm a react front-end web developer from Uzbekistan,</h5>
+My name is Abdunazar and I'm a  Front-end web developer from Uzbekistan,</h5>

 ###